ludvigdodi/vhadayko_piznayko_bot/README.md

 # @vhadayko_piznayko_bot

-The bot supports only the Ukrainian language!!!
+The bot supports ONLY the Ukrainian language!!!

 This Telegram bot helps you learn riddles and proverbs for children and adults.